-The finalised EIS will be provided to the Australian Minister for the Environment and Water and DITRDCA will publish the EIS in accordance with the EPBC Act.
-The Australian Minister for the Environment and Water will then provide advice to DITRDCA, Airservices Australia and CASA under section 163 of the EPBC Act, including any recommended conditions, before any approval is given for the airspace design.
-A response will then be provided to the Australian Minister for the Environment and Water on what action has been taken or not (including the adoption of any recommended conditions) and justification where recommendations were not given full effect (in full or in part).
+Once finalised, the EIS will be given to the Australian Minister for the Environment and Water along with copies of submissions received during the public comment period and a summary of how these submissions have been considered.
+The Minister will then provide advice to the DITRDCA, Airservices Australia and CASA, including any recommended conditions, before any approval is given for the airspace design.
+A response will then be provided to the Minister on what action has been taken or not (including the adoption of any recommended conditions) and justification where recommendations were not given full effect (in full or in part).

-The finalisation of the EIS will trigger the detailed design phase of the project.
-Airservices Australia will prepare the detailed design and the airspace change proposal for final approval by the OAR.
+Airservices Australia will then prepare the airspace change proposal for final approval by the OAR.
 The OAR will be ultimately responsible for the approval of the proposed airspace changes before the commencement of operations.